 “It’s a move in the right direction,” said Assemblyman Wimberly.

-The National Association of Socia Workers (NASW) of NJ Executive Director Jennifer Thompson testified that the NASW NJ supports MJ decriminalization because it would help to dismantle institutional racism.
-She explained that a marijuana conviction disqualifies an individual from applying for several professional licenses, and the loss of the right to vote.
+The National Association of Socia Workers (NASW) of NJ Executive Director Jennifer Thompson testified.
+She said that the NASWNJ supports NJ marijuana decriminalization because it would help to dismantle institutional racism.
+She explained that a marijuana felony conviction disqualifies an individual from applying for professional licenses and voting.
 Thompson added insightfully that current policing has done nothing to decrease use.

 “We certainly believe decriminalization coupled with the expungement of records will address this,” Thompson said.